ardishko/OuterHeaven/README.md

 update the current major version we're on when I release big updates for this config such as changes to config structre.

-Current major version: `4.0`
+Current major version: `5.0`
-<br> Next Major version: `5.0` (will be released when my configuration is a
+<br> Next Major version: `6.0` (Currently, there are no goals, but will be
-multi-system configuration like mentioned above.)
-(No plans for this yet.)
+released when my server configuration has full Kubernetes integration.)
+(No plans for this yet as I don't have the hardware for testing currently.)

 # Why?